-Bryce Harper leads Nationals past Marlins 6-1Washington Nationals' Bryce Harper hits an RBI single during the ninth inning of a baseball game against the Miami Marlins in Miami, Wednesday, April 17, 2013.
-The Nationals won 6-1.
+Bryce Harper leads Nationals past Marlins 6-1Washington Nationals' Kurt Suzuki (24) hits a run-scoring sacrifice fly during the second inning of a baseball game against the Miami Marlins in Miami, Wednesday, April 17, 2013.
 (AP Photo/J Pat Carter)

 MIAMI (AP) -- An ailing Bryce Harper required intravenous fluids before the game, vomited once between innings and repeatedly bent over in discomfort before stepping into the batter's box.